Thomas Starzl: Early years

+briefly served in the United States Navy Reserve after graduating from Le Mars High School in 1944.

 Education

 He attended Westminster College in Fulton, Missouri, where he earned a Bachelor of Science degree in biology.
-Starzl attended Northwestern University Medical School in Chicago, where in 1950 he received a Master of Science degree in anatomy and in 1952 earned both a Ph.D. in neurophysiology and an M.D. with distinction.
+Starzl attended Northwestern University Medical School in Chicago, where in 1950 he received a Master of Science degree in anatomy and in 1952 earned both a Doctor of Philosophy in neurophysiology and an M.D. with distinction.
 While attending medical school, he established a long friendship with Professor Loyal Davis, MD, a neurosurgeon (whose wife Edith Luckett Davis' daughter from her first marriage was Nancy Reagan).

 Starzl spent an extra year at medical school, using the additional time to complete a doctorate in neurophysiology, in 1952.
 He wrote a seminal paper describing a technique to record the electrical responses of deep brain structures to sensory stimuli such as a flash of light or a loud sound.
 The paper is highly cited, having been referenced in 384 articles by January 2019.

 In 1959, he gained a Markle scholarship.

 After obtaining his medical degree, Starzl trained in surgery at Johns Hopkins Hospital in Baltimore and Jackson Memorial Hospital in Miami.
 At both places, he conducted lab and animal research, showing a keen interest in liver biology.